Allergy: Poison Ivy, Oak, and Sumac (cont.)

 - Allergy: Poison Ivy, Oak, and Sumac Topic Guide

-Symptoms of Poison Ivy, Oak, and Sumac Rash
+Symptoms and Signs of Poison Ivy, Oak, and Sumac Rash

 - Exposure to poison ivy, oak, or sumac causes an itching rash that usually appears within 24-72 hours.